• Skip to primary navigation

 Have you seen last week's Cherries in Kirsch?
 So good, I could eat them every day if they weren't so boozy...
 Today's cherries in syrup are their non-alcoholic version, something my kids can have over ice cream while the grown-ups enjoy the brandy version.

-• I almost always use sweet ones, because we have a huge tree in our garden, but sour ones are super too!
+Cherries: You can make this recipe with sweet or sour cherries.
+I almost always use sweet ones, because we have a huge tree in our garden, but sour ones are great too!

 Sugar: If you make this recipe with sour cherries, use 350 g/ 12.4 oz/ 1 ยพ cup granulated sugar; they will need slightly more.

 Star anise: I am adding star anise to almost every cherry preserve I make this summer.
 Incredible flavor!
+I also use them to make Roasted Cherries.

-Alternative spices: cinnamon stick, cloves, all-spice berries.
+• Alternative spices: Cinnamon stick, cloves, or allspice berries.

 How to make cherries in syrup?

-• Reserve the liquid.
-(4)
+Step #3: Strain.
+Reserve the liquid.

-• Add the water, bring to a boil, and simmer for about 15 minutes.
-(1)
+Step #4: Pour the liquid into a heavy pot, add water, bring to a boil, and simmer for 15 minutes.

-• Divide the cherries between sterilized jars and top with the syrup, so that they are completely covered.
-(4)
+Step #7: Divide the cherries between sterilized jars and top with the syrup, so that they are completely covered.
+Seal with the lids and let cool.
+I never can this kind of cherry preserve, but you can do it if you wish.

 Tips